-The first phase of the project involved match making, disconnection and dismantling of the press which took approximately two weeks.
+The first phase of the project involved match making, disconnection and dismantling of the press, which took approximately two weeks.

 Once the press had been disassembled, all the sections and ancillary items were loaded onto transport, provided by AIS Vanguard, and conveyed to the new location within the same site.

-Due to the size, position and restrictions of the press, the AIS Vangiard team used our Megalift JS400 jacking system, along with a 40/60 Versa Lift, 11T Valla crane and fork lift trucks, to ensure all sections were moved safely and securely.
+Due to the size, position and restrictions of the press, the AIS Vanguard team used our Megalift JS400 jacking system, along with a 40/60 Versa Lift, 11T Valla crane and fork lift trucks, to ensure all sections were moved safely and securely.

 As the press sections were off loaded in the new area, the OEM engineers carried out hydraulic upgrade works on each of the sections.

-Once these works were completed the AIS Vanguard team started work on the second phase of re-assembly and reconnection of the hydraulic press on its new foundations to the complete satisfaction of the client.
+Once these works were completed, the AIS Vanguard team started work on the second phase of re-assembly and reconnection of the hydraulic press on its new foundations to the complete satisfaction of the client.